Molloy University -- A Top-Ranked College Close to Manhattan

 Specialists in Nursing Education

-Nursing education is an area of specialty for Molloy College, with a new School of Nursing devoted to the discipline.
+Nursing education is an area of specialty for Molloy University, with a new School of Nursing devoted to the discipline.
 The nursing program has advanced steadily since its inception in 1955, and is now one of the largest undergraduate nursing programs in the country.
 The program is housed within the new, state-of-the-art Barbara H. Hagan Center for Nursing, which opened in 2016.

 The goal of the School of Nursing is to deliver, design, and evaluate nursing care that is evidence-based, humanistic, and responsive to the ethical, cultural, spiritual, and psychosocial needs of the community.